 Earth: Nurturing, reliable, grounding

-The 5 Elements and Compatibility: The Supportive Star
+The 5 Elements of Personality and compatibility

 Your birth element in Feng Shui Astrology can help you find—and embrace—the role you were born to play.
 Then, the next question arises: Do you play well with others?